 6. Host or Hostess Gift

 When invited to a party, you should never arrive empty-handed.
-Whether you choose a potted mum plant or a bouquet of cut chrysanthemums, with their broad expanse of symbolic meanings and general cheerfulness, these flowers are a great choice to bring to a party.
+Chrysanthemums, whether in the form of a potted plant or a bouquet of cut flowers, are a great choice to bring to a party.
+They have a wide range of symbolic meanings and are generally cheerful.

 7. Holiday Celebrations